-of the platform workers are men (Foundation for European Progressive Studies, 2019)

-Platform workers are often young, they are on average 33 years old (ILO, 2019)

-of the platform workers chose this activity because they couldn't find another job (European Trade Union Confederation, 2018)

-75.7% of platform workers consider themselves to be employees, only 7.6% consider themselves to be self-employed (COLLEEM Survey, 2018)

-How many platform workers are there in France and in Europe?
+67 % of the platform workers are men (Foundation for European Progressive Studies, 2019) Platform workers are often young, they are on average 33 years old (ILO, 2019) 50 % of the platform workers chose this activity because they couldn't find another job (European Trade Union Confederation, 2018) 75.7% of platform workers consider themselves to be employees, only 7.6% consider themselves to be self-employed (COLLEEM Survey, 2018) How many platform workers are there in France and in Europe?

-of the working population in Europe earn 50% or more of their income via platforms and/or work via platforms more than 20 hours a week (COLLEEM Survey, 2018)

-Between 2017 and 2018, the number of micro-entrepreneurs registered in the transport sector (chauffeur-driven cars, delivery...) increased by 80.6% (Sénat, 2020).

-of self-employed workers in France use a "digital platform or another intermediary" in order to reach their clients, i.e. 0.8% of the active population (INSEE, 2019)

-Summary

-Editorial 2

-Background 5

-Methodology 6

-Executive Summary 7

-1/ What are the issues at stake in the work of the platforms?
-8

-2/ What legal status(es) for platform workers?
-10

-Excerpt from the report 12

-Platform workers during the Covid-19 crisis 12

-3/ What social dialogue between workers and platforms?
-15

-Excerpt from the report 17

-The CLAP, from the collective to the union?
-17

-Recommendations summary 19

-Axis I - Responding concretely to emergencies.
-Short-term measures 19

-Axis II - Sustainably improving platform work.
-Medium-term measures 20

-Axis III - Working differently in the 21st century.
-Long-term measures 20

-Composition of the French Digital Council 23

-About the French Digital Council 24

-Background

-The members of the French Digital Council (Conseil national du numérique, CNNum) decided to seize the issue of work in the platform era, using the possibility of self-referral offered by the institution's operating decree "for any matter falling within its field of competence".
+2 % of the working population in Europe earn 50% or more of their income via platforms and/or work via platforms more than 20 hours a week (COLLEEM Survey, 2018) Between 2017 and 2018, the number of micro-entrepreneurs registered in the transport sector (chauffeur-driven cars, delivery...) increased by 80.6% (Sénat, 2020).
+7 % of self-employed workers in France use a "digital platform or another intermediary" in order to reach their clients, i.e. 0.8% of the active population (INSEE, 2019) BACKGROUND The members of the French Digital Council (Conseil national du numérique, CNNum) decided to seize the issue of work in the platform era, using the possibility of self-referral offered by the institution's operating decree "for any matter falling within its field of competence"2.
 This decision follows the work begun in the context of the "États généraux sur les nouvelles régulations du numériques" ("Estates General on the new digital regulations", EGNum).
 This organisation of the EGNum was given to the CNNum by the former Secretary of State for Digital Affairs Mounir Mahjoubi, from September 2018 to the summer of 2019.
 Six topics were discussed, including a social component that specifically addressed the regulation of platform work.
-The synthesis of the EGNum allowed to establish an inventory of the existing reflections and to map the controversies.
+The synthesis of the EGNum allowed to establish an inventory of the existing reflections and to map the controversies3.
 The verbatims of the consultations were valuable sources for the drafting of this report.

-Meanwhile, the Council has expressed its position in the public debate on several occasions since April 2019.
-This is taking place in a context of the emergence of a lively debate on the working and pay conditions of platform workers affected by the Mobility Orientation Law (Deliveroo riders' strikes in the summer of 2019, and various mobilisations of chauffeur-driven car drivers), and culminates in this report.

-- CONSEIL NATIONAL DU NUMÉRIQUE. " Souhaite-t-on créer une société à trois vitesses, constituée de salariés, d'indépendants et de travailleurs au statut hybride? ".
+Meanwhile, the Council has expressed its position in the public debate on several occasions since April 20194.
+This is taking place in a context of the emergence of a lively debate on the working and pay conditions of platform workers affected by the Mobility Orientation Law5 (Deliveroo riders' strikes in the summer of 2019, and various mobilisations of chauffeur-driven car drivers), and culminates in this report. - CONSEIL NATIONAL DU NUMÉRIQUE. " Souhaite-t-on créer une société à trois vitesses, constituée de salariés, d'indépendants et de travailleurs au statut hybride? ".
 Le Monde.
-27 avril 2019.

-- CONSEIL NATIONAL DU NUMÉRIQUE. " Position détaillée sur les dispositions de la LOM relatives au travail au travail des plateformes ".
+27 avril 2019. - CONSEIL NATIONAL DU NUMÉRIQUE. " Position détaillée sur les dispositions de la LOM relatives au travail au travail des plateformes ".
 3 juin 2019. - CONSEIL NATIONAL DU NUMÉRIQUE. " Nous appelons à la suppression des chartes de l'article 20 de la LOM ".
 5 septembre 2019.

-&lt;sup>1 Décret n° 2017-1677 du 8 décembre 2017 relatif au Conseil national du numérique.

-&lt;sup>2 CONSEIL NATIONAL DU NUMÉRIQUE. " La protection des travailleurs des plateformes ".
+2 Décret n° 2017-1677 du 8 décembre 2017 relatif au Conseil national du numérique.
+3 CONSEIL NATIONAL DU NUMÉRIQUE. " La protection des travailleurs des plateformes ".
 Synthèse des états généraux des nouvelles régulations du numérique. mai 2020.

-&lt;sup>3 See:
+4 See:

-&lt;sup>4 In French, loi d'Orientation des mobilités.
+5 In French, loi d'Orientation des mobilités.